giffgaff vs Three: compare coverage, 4G/5G speeds and benefits

 Do giffgaff or Three have better signal around the country?

-✔ giffgaff have a generally better blend of coverage
+✔ giffgaff have a better overall mix of coverage

 The O2 network giffgaff use is better for calls and texts.
 Indoor coverage is stronger thanks to the frequencies they use.
 And they have the joint-largest amount of the country's landmass covered for calls/texts.

 For 4G the difference is marginal.
 They’re about the same in terms of overall geographical 4G coverage and for built-up areas, there’s essentially no difference between them (see 5G differences below).